Amidon, North Dakota

-Amidon (/ˈæmɪdɒn/ AM-i-don) is a city in, and the county seat of Slope County, North Dakota, United States.
+Amidon (/ˈæmɪdɒn/ AM-i-don) is a city in and the county seat of Slope County, North Dakota, United States.

 Amidon was the smallest incorporated county seat at the 2000 census.
 When the 2020 census reported its population as 24, it became the second-smallest incorporated county seat after Brewster, Nebraska, with a population of 17.
 In 2000, Amidon had 26 people to Brewster's 29.

-There are two other unincorporated county seats that are smaller: Mentone, Texas (population 19), the county seat of Loving County, and Gann Valley, South Dakota (population 14), the county seat of Buffalo County, South Dakota.
+Two other unincorporated county seats are smaller: Mentone, Texas (population 19), the county seat of Loving County, and Gann Valley, South Dakota (population 10), the county seat of Buffalo County, South Dakota.

-Located on U.S. 85 approximately 31 miles (50 km) north of Bowman, it is the closest city to White Butte.
+It is located on U.S. 85 approximately 31 miles (50 km) north of Bowman, and is the closest city to White Butte.